vmartinetti/ruc-paraguay-etl/README.md

 # RUC Paraguay ETL
-An ETL app to own your private database of Paraguay's RUC (As the goverment doesn't provide a webservice for that)
+An on-prem ETL app/database of Paraguay's RUC (As the goverment doesn't provide a webservice for that)
 ## Motivation
-The goverment of Paraguay doesn't have a webservice to get the RUC information, so I decided to create my own database with the information of the RUCs.
+As Paraguay gov doesn't provide a webservice to get the RUC (taxpayers) data, i decided to create a solution for that.
 ## How it works
-The apps runs a scheduled task every day at a given time (you can schedule it to what fits you best).
+The apps runs a scheduled task every day.
+You can schedule it to what fits you best.
-The ETL gets the information from the goverment website, extract the data from the zip files, parses it and saves it into a SQLite database.
+The ETL gets the information from the goverment website, extract the data from zip files, parses it and saves it into a SQLite database.

 ## How to run it
 ### Prerequisites